vzhou842/victorzhou.com/content/posts/2019-02-22-properly-size-images.md

 <div class="spacing"></div>

-The <a href="/media/image-sizing-post/clouds-big.jpg" target="_blank">original image</a> is 2600 x 1733, but it's used as the `css›background-image:` for a `html›<div>` that's only 595 x 350:
+The <a href="/media/image-sizing-post/clouds-big.jpg" target="_blank">original image</a> is 2600 x 1733, but it's used as the `css›background-image:` for a `html›<div>` that's much smaller:

 ![](/media/image-sizing-post/clouds-inspected.png)

-That means only 595 x 350 (or 1190 x 700 on Retina displays) of the original image is being used, so the rest could just be cropped out.
+Only 595 x 350 (or 1190 x 700 on Retina displays) of the original image is visible, so the rest could just be cropped out.
 Even on a Retina display, **82%** of the original image goes unused.

 <style>
   .clouds-image {